crcn/node-dirmr/README.md

 ### .join(output)

-Joins the target directories to the output folder
+Joins (merges) the target directories to the output folder

 ### .readdir(directory, filter)